NARA Privacy Act Systems: NARA 2

 SYSTEM NAME: Reference Request Files

-CATEGORIES OF RECORDS IN THE SYSTEM: Reference request files may include: reference service slips; reference service databases; correspondence control registers and databases; and correspondence, including administrative forms used for routine inquiries and replies, between NARA staff and researchers.
-These files may contain some or all of the following information about an individual: name, address, telephone number, position title, name of employer/institutional affiliation, educational background, research topic(s), field(s) of interest, identification of requested records, credit card or purchase order information, and other information furnished by the researcher.
+CATEGORIES OF RECORDS IN THE SYSTEM: Reference request files may include: Reference service slips; reference service databases; correspondence control registers and databases; and correspondence, including administrative forms used for routine inquiries and replies, between NARA staff and researchers.
+These files may contain some or all of the following information about an individual: Name; address; telephone number; email address; position title; name of employer/institutional affiliation; educational background; research topic(s); field(s) of interest; identification of requested records; credit card or purchase order information; and other information furnished by the researcher.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2108, 2111 note, 2203(f)(2), and 2907.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains reference request files on individuals to: maintain control of records being used in a research room; establish researcher accountability for records; prepare replies to researchers' reference questions; record the status of researchers' requests and NARA replies to those requests; enable future contact with researchers, if necessary; and facilitate the preparation of statistical and other aggregate reports on researcher use of records.
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains reference request files on individuals to: Maintain control of records and archival materials being used in a research room; establish researcher accountability for records and archival materials; prepare replies to researchers' reference questions; record the status of researchers' requests and NARA replies to those requests; enable future contact with researchers, if necessary; and facilitate the preparation of statistical and other aggregate reports on researcher use of records.

-The routine use statements A, C, E, F, and G, described in Appendix A following the NARA Notices, also apply to this system of records.
+The routine use statements A, C, E, F, and G, described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: